 PBCWUD monitors drinking water to ensure the disinfectant levels are safe and consistent within our distribution system.
 Although chlorine is safe for consumption, it must be removed from water used for kidney dialysis and aquariums.

-This process does not affect Belle Glade, Pahokee, and South Bay customers.
+This process does not affect Western Region customers in Belle Glade, Pahokee, and South Bay.

 2. PIPELINE FLUSHING